Scottish composer Julian Wagstaff was born in Edinburgh in 1970.

 On the basis of the score for John Paul Jones, the composer was accepted to study composition at the University of Edinburgh with Professor Nigel Osborne.
-He was awarded a Masters degree in music from that institution in 2002, and a PhD in musical composition in 2008, the principal component of which was a chamber opera entitled The Turing Test, written for the 2007 Edinburgh Festival Fringe.
+He was awarded a PhD in musical composition in 2008, the principal component of which was a chamber opera entitled The Turing Test, written for the 2007 Edinburgh Festival Fringe.
 The show sold out every performance, gaining excellent reviews in the London and UK press.
 While a postgraduate student, Julian was the founding president of the Edinburgh University Composers' Orchestra.
 His PhD portfolio was passed without corrections by composer Jonathan Mills, the then Director of the Edinburgh International Festival.

 Julian Wagstaff's specific interest in German history is reflected in Treptow for string orchestra (2005), his most-performed work.
 This atmospheric and haunting piece was inspired by the Soviet war memorial in Treptower Park in east Berlin, and represents the composer's attempt to grapple with the power of this awesome monument in music.
 Treptow was the winner of the 2005 Emre Araci Prize.